|

 combined air-conditioning and ventilation system in operation ·

-280/2023 Sb. on the conditions of performance of activities of
+Decree No. 280/2023 Sb. on the conditions of performance of activities of

 energy specialists Thermal performance of buildings pursuants to ČSN